beercss/beercss/docs/INPUT.md

 </div>
 ```

-- **If the field does have a border**, add a non-empty placeholder but also add a [color class](https://www.beercss.com/#colors) to the label that matches the field container background color (`background` in the example below):
+- **If the field does have a border**, add a non-empty placeholder but also add a [color class](https://www.beercss.com/#colors) to the label so its background color matches the field container background color (`background` in the example below):

 ```html
 <body class="background">